 Article 6.
 Statute of limitations

 1. Statutes of limitations shall not apply to violations of international human rights law which constitute crimes under international law.
 Domestic statutes of limitations for other types of violations that do not constitute crimes under international law, including those time limitations applicable to civil claims and other procedures, should not be unduly restrictive and shall allow an adequate period of time for the investigation and prosecution of the violation, particularly in cases where the violations occurred abroad.
+Parties shall set clear minimum time limits, taking into account the foregoing, and such time limits should only begin to run as of the time the claimant knew or should have known of the alleged harm or violation.

 Article 7.
 Applicable law

 Subject to the following paragraph, all matters of substance or procedure regarding claims before the competent court which are not specifically regulated in the Convention shall be governed by the law of that court, including any rules of such law relating to conflict of laws.